“I need to get my life on track”

 “She is not like `everything is going to be okay, ´ - she is honest, like; `yes, life can be shitty sometimes´.”

 Right now, 14 885 people have benefited from improved health services in Estonia.
 Read about the key results here.

 Every day, Kathriin and the other children follow a tight schedule - when to wake up, have breakfast, study, have therapy, and bedtime.
 Kathriin sees the routines as necessary to make improvements; however, there was a particular advice that helped her avoid panic attacks.

-This is the children’s everyday schedule at the mental center.
+This is the children’s everyday schedule at the mental centre.
 Good routines are essential to gain a stable mental health.
 Photo Credit: Maria Knoph Vigsnaes/FMO.

 “The best advice I got from my therapist was to chew gum to keep my brain distracted from anxiety, it really helps me.
-Now I am never leaving my house without gum,” says Kathriin.
+Now I never leave my house without gum,” says Kathriin.

-The project 'Establishing children’s mental health center' is a part of the ‘Public Health Initiatives’ programme with the aim of improving mental health services.
+The project 'Establishing children’s mental health centre' is a part of the ‘Public Health Initiatives’ programme with the aim of improving mental health services.

 We have many interesting health projects funded by the EEA and Norway Grants.
 Read about them here:

 Establishing Children's Mental Health Centre (part of Tallinn Children's Hospital)

 Type of Institution: